happytm/BatteryNode/README.md

 ### KISS (Keep It Simple Stupid) design principle  - no over engeeniering.

-### Ultra low power consumption
+### True DIY - No need to buy expensive commercial products except ESP32 barebone modules and some low cost sensor modules, coin cell battery and/or small solar panels based on use cases.

-This is the main goal of this project.
+### Ultra low power consumption - This is the main goal of this project.
 Proberequest protocol is used for data transfer to conserve power.

 ### Easily customisable with basic coding knowledge